leandrofagundes/uchallenge/README.md

 ### Build & Run

-After confirming your setup, lets make it work.
+After confirming your setup, let's make it work.
 Open your terminal.
-It could be a Developer Command Prompt from Visual Studio, a PowerShell or a Windows Terminal.
+It could be a Developer Command Prompt from Visual Studio, a PowerShell, or a Windows Terminal.
-Navigate to the folder where you cloned the solution and goes inside the folder \src.
+Navigate to the folder where you cloned the solution and go inside the folder \src.
 Now, type the following commands.

 ```